bluenote-1577/skani/README.md

 - skani can not classify short-reads.
 Use a taxonomic classifier such as kraken for this.
 - skani can not compare *collections* of short-reads.
 Use Mash or sourmash for this.
-- skani can not compute AAI for long-reads
+- skani can not compute AAI for long-reads.

 For small contigs or long-reads, here are some suggestions: